-It is estimated that there are approximately 60,000 different chemicals which now contaminate our water supply.
+It is estimated that there are approximately 60,000 different chemicals which contaminate our water supply.
 Wow!
-The human body is made up of 2/3rds water (that’s about 70%); so how many chemicals are your ingesting and COULD they be impacting on your fertility health?
+The human body is made up of approximately 70% water ; so how many chemicals are your ingesting?.
+COULD they be impacting your fertility health?

 Water affects fertility health

 The average person requires approximately 2 litres of “pure” drinking water daily – more dependent on your exercise regime and lifestyle.
 Water is needed as a means for the nutrients to travel to all your organs including your REPRODUCTIVES.
 Water is an essential aid to flush toxins from the body, hydrate and clean your body!

 If you are unsure about how much water you need then use this simple calculation: 1 litre of filtered water for every 30 kgs of body weight.

 1. Water creates plump egg follicles and a strong blood supply to the womb lining.
 Directing more water to flow through your body stimulates circulation and improves egg health.
 Fertility exercise, massage and reflexology can also help to oxygenate the womb and support ovulation but without water the body will not be hydrated.